mulllhausen/secure-links/readme.txt

 == Frequently Asked Questions ==

-= Can I change the secure downloads URL as it appears in the browser when I clicks on a link? =
+= Can I change the secure downloads URL as it appears in the browser when I click on a link? =

 Yes, you can do this by changing the value of constant `mulll0_secure_uri` at the top of file `wp-content/plugins/mulll-secure-links/mulll0.php`.